Python Security Guide

 Chapter 5: Functions: Building Reusable Security Tools

 Security scripts grow complex fast.
-Functions let you build once, use everywhere.
-They're the foundation of every serious security toolkit.
+Functions let you write once, use everywhere.
+They're the foundation of every serious security toolkit that scales beyond simple one-off scripts into maintained systems that teams can understand, debug, and extend without breaking existing functionality.

 Creating and Using Functions